 Lindenwood University-Belleville will celebrate Parents, Family, and Alumni Reunion Weekend in a big way this year, throwing a three-day red carpet homecoming celebration highlighted by the school’s second annual Homecoming parade.

-Lindenwood University-Belleville’s Athletic Department is happy to announce its summer camp lineup.
+Lindenwood University-Belleville’s Department of Theatre is proud to announce its sixth season of plays.

 Lindenwood University-Belleville recently named Donna Osborne Bradley as the new director of Graduate Criminal Justice Programs for the Office of Accelerated Degree Programs.
 In her new position, Bradley oversees the entire graduate criminal justice program, is a faculty advisor to undergraduate and graduate criminal justice students, and teaches in the graduate and undergraduate criminal justice programs.